rollup/rollup/docs/999-big-list-of-options.md

 CLI: `--treeshake.moduleSideEffects`/`--no-treeshake.moduleSideEffects`/`--treeshake.moduleSideEffects no-external`<br>
 Default: `true`

-If `false`, assume modules and external dependencies from which nothing is imported do not have other side-effects like mutating global variables or logging without checking.
+If `false`, assume modules and external dependencies from which nothing is imported do not have other side effects like mutating global variables or logging without checking.
 For external dependencies, this will suppress empty imports:

 ```javascript
 // input file